nycmeshnet/nycmesh.net/content/blog/how.md

 For mesh protocols we are currently using OSPF in a MikroTik Omnitik.
 We have our own [config generator](https://configgen.nycmesh.net) for this to make it simple.
 We have used BATMAN protocols such as bmx6 or batman-adv (bmx7 is still experimental).
 There are prebuilt packages- Libremesh, qMp and Gluon.
 We have used [qMp](http://qmp.cat).
 Don't try creating your own, just modify an existing package to your configuration.
 [Libremesh](https://libremesh.org/) has been very active lately and has support for a large range of routers.
 We are currently trying this as well.

-**Install your first node**

-Some groups never get around to installing anything.
-Just go and install your first node to prove you can.
-Set up a public access point in a cafe or other meeting place.
-[Leave the router open](https://www.schneier.com/blog/archives/2008/01/my_open_wireles.html), and set the SSID to "-Our Name-" (the first dash means it will be at the top of the list of SSIDs).
-With each successful install you get experience, publicity and more members joining.

-**Online collaboration**
+**Online tools**

+A big part of our expansion is automating things before they become overwhelming.
+We can easily handle 100 people filling in our join form in one day (which happens sometimes!) as it is all automated including a helpful canned email response.
+Joining Slack is automated.
+Install times are chosen by the new member, we just have to show up.
+Our support ticketing has helpful canned responses.

+You don't need many tools to start with- we started with a mail-list (replaced by Meetup and MailChimp), IRC (replaced by Slack) and a website with a map.

 * Chat software (Slack) This is our main organizing tool.
 We have over 200 active members.

 * Meeting (Meetup) Have regular monthly meetups!
+We have monthly presentation meetings and happy-hour bar meetings.

+* Build your website with docs, a map, join form, donate, blog and your [commons license](/ncl.pdf)

+* Join form and spreadsheet- this runs everything.
+Our map automatically updates from this spreadsheet (one day this spreadsheet will be replaced with a database says everyone)

+* Support ticketing (OSTicket) We've integrated this with our join and support forms, so canned responses are sent immediately

+* Google Earth- we have a kml file that reads from our spreadsheet and draws a line-of-sight between rooftops

+* Install calendar (Acuity Scheduling) A scheduling calendar like Acuity simplifies organizing installs incredibly.

 * Planning (Trello) This is good when you are juggling many ideas

-* Build your website with a map, join form, blog and your [commons license](/ncl.pdf)
+* Email (Mailgun server, MailChimp for newsletters) Get a domain and use free-ish mail server and newsletter services.

 * Tweet and get local news involved.
 Local news gets stories from the hashtags for their area.